szaske/onkyo-button/README.md

-onkyo-button is a python script that controls the sound volume on an Onkyo receiver, via a button connected to the GPIO pins on a Raspberry Pi.
+onkyo-button is a Python script that controls the sound volume on an Onkyo receiver, via a button connected to the GPIO pins on a Raspberry Pi.
 I've included the instructions here as a record for myself and to share my code with anyone who might want to build a similiar project.

 ## Requirements
 * Raspberry Pi